intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/scala.md

 Type :help for more information.
 ```

-Now you'll be able to play with Analytics Zoo API's.
+Before you play with Analytics Zoo API's, you should use `initNNcontext` to verify your environment:
-For instance, to train a linear regression model, you may try below code:
 ```scala
 scala> import com.intel.analytics.zoo.common.NNContext
 import com.intel.analytics.zoo.common.NNContext